Persona Generators: Generating Diverse Synthetic Personas for Arbitrary Contexts: Introduction

 Our contributions are summarized as follows:

-\begin{itemize} \item We formalize the problem of synthetic persona generation as a diversity maximization task over trait and preference embeddings, explicitly shifting the objective from algorithmic fidelity (matching specific individuals) to support coverage (spanning the space of possible traits, opinions, and preferences). \item We propose a novel Persona Generator function with a two-stage scalable architecture that separates population-level diversity decisions from per-persona background expansions, enabling both control and efficiency, coupled with a scalable pipeline that uses LLMs to generate questionnaires, simulate interactions, and evolve code. \item We demonstrate that LLM-driven evolution can discover novel Persona Generator functions that substantially outperform different baselines in coverage and diversity metrics. \end{itemize}
+\begin{itemize} \item We formalize the problem of synthetic persona generation as a diversity maximization task over trait and preference embeddings, explicitly shifting the objective from algorithmic fidelity (matching specific individuals) to support coverage (spanning the space of possible traits, opinions, and preferences). \item We propose a novel Persona Generator function with a two-stage scalable architecture that separates population-level diversity decisions from per-persona background expansions, enabling both control and efficiency, coupled with a scalable pipeline that uses LLMs to generate questionnaires, simulate interactions, and evolve code. \item We demonstrate that LLM-driven evolution can discover novel Persona Generator functions that substantially outperform different baselines in coverage and diversity metrics.
+Furthermore, we show that by successfully mitigating LLM mode collapse, our generated personas actually capture real-world human trait distributions better than baselines specifically intended to mirror human statistics. \end{itemize}